Commonfare-net/secrets/README.md

 chmod +x ~/bin/lein
 ```

-then from inside the Secrets source, start it with
+then from inside the Secrets source, start it with:

 ```
 lein ring server